 It has already been identified that the problem of food waste is more than the food that is thrown away as it includes the entire supply chain.
 The food that we see in the supermarkets goes through a lengthy production process to get to the supermarket shelves.
 As part of this process, there is the use of a number of resources, all of which can have their own impact on the environment.

-The entire process of growing, harvesting and manufacturing food is one that utilises a lot of fresh water.
+The entire process of growing, harvesting, and manufacturing food is one that utilizes a lot of fresh water.
 Water is precious to us and there is no denying that we are using a lot of it and in some parts of the world, water is a resource that has to be rationed and not used needlessly.
 Water usage itself is a global problem and food loss and waste is contributing to it.

 When you consider that 70% of the palatable water on earth is used for drinking water for livestock or for crop irrigation, it brings the whole problem of food waste into perspective.
-Again, the figures are alarming, with 125 litres of water being used to grow one apple or 15,400 litres of water is needed to grow 1kg of beef.
+Again, the figures are alarming, with 125 liters of water being used to grow one apple or 15,400 liters of water is needed to grow 1kg of beef.
 This is an incredible amount of water that is used on an annual basis, much of which is wasted, adding to the misery of global food waste.

 The sheer size of global food production is phenomenal, especially when you consider that a land mass greater than the size of China is used to grow the food each year that does not get eaten.
 This is land that has been developed to the point where rainforests have been destroyed, species have been driven out of their habitat of which many have been driven to extinction, while indigenous populations have been moved from their homes.
 All of this is done to produce food that simply gets wasted.

 The food we eat goes through a significant manufacturing process.
 This would include the likes of crops being turned into specific foods or the processing of meat.
-This entire manufacturing process requires a lot of energy and it utilises a number of resources and a large portion of the food that leaves this process goes to waste.
+This entire manufacturing process requires a lot of energy and it utilizes a number of resources and a large portion of the food that leaves this process goes to waste.
 This is where food waste becomes a global issue on another level because of the wasted resources and harmful gases that are emitted as part of the process.

 Of course, a great deal of the food we eat comes in plastic packaging.
 We are all aware of how much of a problem plastic is for the environment.
-So, the production of all of this plastic is an issue in itself but the needless waste it produces that gets thrown into the oceans or dropped into landfill becomes an additional problem that is underpinned by food waste.
+So, the production of all of this plastic is an issue in itself but the needless waste it produces that gets thrown into the oceans or dropped into landfills becomes an additional problem that is underpinned by food waste.
 If we produced less food, it would lead to less waste and a reduction in plastic packaging.

 If a figure was put on the carbon footprint of food waste then this would stand at an appalling 3.3 billion tonnes of CO2 each year.
-This figure is derived from the transportation, the growing of food, the production and manufacturing process as well as the greenhouse gases that are a result of rotting food waste.
+This figure is derived from the transportation, the growing of food, the production, and manufacturing process as well as the greenhouse gases that are a result of rotting food waste.
 Clearly global food waste is a problem that needs to be attacked from a number of different angles.

 Food waste is also considered to be a global problem because of the number of people who are suffering from starvation in the world.
 Around 800 million do not have access to food in the same way as people in developed countries.
-This means that 1 in 9 people in the world are starving or malnourished.
+This means that 1 in 9 people in the world is starving or malnourished.

-However, each person could be fed on under a quarter of the food that goes to waste in the UK, Europe and the USA each year.
+However, each person could be fed on under a quarter of the food that goes to waste in the UK, Europe, and the USA each year.
 What might also surprise many is the fact that hunger is not just a problem for people who live in under-developed countries because it is a problem for these same, developed countries.
 There are many people living in ‘food poverty’ and all that wasted food could ensure that almost every person on the planet has access to the right nutrition.

 By 2050, it is estimated the population of the world is going to increase from 7.6 billion to 9.8 billion.
 Food produced globally is going to struggle to keep up with this growing population while food waste is going to grow proportionately, especially if nothing is done to solve the problem.